hrishikeshlal2226/Punctuation_Restoration/README.md

 2. Upload your Kaggle API credentials (`kaggle.json`)
 3. Run all cells sequentially
 4. Review results and visualizations
+5. **Model Download**: The trained model is automatically saved and downloaded as a zip file at the end

 ### Local Setup